alberto-santini/selective-graph-colouring/README.md

 This repository contains the source code for:

-1. Heuristic and exact methods to solve the Selective Graph Colouring Problem (SGCP).
+1. Heuristic and exact methods to solve the **Selective Graph Colouring Problem** (SGCP).
 This is an extension of the classical Graph Colouring Problem, when the vertex set is partitioned in clusters, and we only need to colour one vertex for each cluster.
-2. Exact methods to solve the Max-Weight Selective Graph Colouring Problem (MWSGCP).
+2. Exact methods to solve the **Max-Weight Selective Graph Colouring Problem** (MWSGCP).
 This is an extension of the SGCP, when each cluster is associated with a weight; each colour gets the weight of the heaviest cluster it covers (hence the name *max*-weight) and the objective is to minimise the sum of the weights of the colours.

 # Building the solvers

 The easiest way to build is probably using cmake.
 Prerequisites are [Boost](https://www.boost.org/) (for `base-sgcp`), [exactcolors](https://github.com/heldstephan/exactcolors) and IBM's cplex (for both `base-sgcp` and `max-weight-sgcp`), [ProgramOptions.hxx](https://github.com/Fytch/ProgramOptions.hxx) (for `max-weight-sgcp`).
-Cmake config files are provided for exactcolors and cplex in folder `cmake` (boost is supported in cmake natively, so no additional config file is needed).
+Cmake config files are provided for exactcolors and cplex in folder `cmake` (boost is supported in cmake natively, so no additional config file is needed; ProgramOptions is header-only).
 The main cmake configuration file is `CMakeLists.txt`.

 For example, you can build both solvers with: